-Bangladesh’s capital Dhaka ranked the third worst in Air Quality Index (AQI) on Thursday.
+Bangladesh’s capital was ranked third worst in Air Quality Index (AQI) on Thursday morning.

 Dhaka had a score of 177 at 8:34 am, which means the city’s air quality was classified as unhealthy.